CtrlK

 Conciseness

-The content is mostly efficient but includes some unnecessary verbosity, such as the detailed persona framing ('You are acting as a troubleshooting wizard') and some explanatory sentences that could be tightened.
-However, it largely avoids explaining concepts Claude already knows.
+The content is mostly efficient and domain-specific, but includes some unnecessary framing ('You are acting as a troubleshooting wizard') and could be tightened in places.
+The detailed error-specific guidance is valuable and not something Claude would inherently know, but some sections are slightly verbose.

 2 / 3